awsdocs/aws-doc-sdk-examples/ruby/example_code/s3/README.md

     A series of messages

- - x-amz-id-2: A special token that is used together with the x-amz-request-id header to help AWS troubleshoot problems.
-For information about AWS support using these request IDs, see Troubleshooting Amazon S3.
+ - x-amz-id-2 - A special token that is used together with the x-amz-request-id header to help AWS troubleshoot problems.
+ For information about AWS support using these request IDs, see [ Troubleshooting Amazon S3 ](https://docs.aws.amazon.com/AmazonS3/latest/dev/troubleshooting.html).
-    - Type: String
+    - Type -  String
-    - Default: None
+    - Default - None
- - x-amz-request-id: A value created by Amazon S3 that uniquely identifies the request.
+ - x-amz-request-id - A value that Amazon S3 creates uniquely identifies the request.
 This value is used together with the x-amz-id-2 header to help AWS troubleshoot problems.
 For information about AWS support using these request IDs, see Troubleshooting Amazon S3.
-    - Type: String
+    - Type - String

-#### CSV Input Data Request
+#### CSV input data request
-   - When making an API call, you may pass CSVInput data as a hash.
+   - When making an API call, CSVInput can pass as a hash.
-   The following describes how an uncompressed comma-separated values
-    (CSV)-formatted input object is formatted.
+   The following describes how an uncompressed comma-separated values, (CSV)-formatted input object is formatted.

           {
           file_header_info: "USE", # accepts USE, IGNORE, NONE